kevinlin1/just-the-class/pages/projects/emergent-language/exp.md

 What is the relationship between a combination of permitted {vocabulary size, sequence length} and the performance?

 Preliminary findings:
-- 4 tokens seems to be the minimum vocabulary size for decent performance
+- 4 tokens seems to be the minimum vocabulary size for decent performance (without varying length).
 - Increasing sequence length can actually have deleterious effects
 - The model generally performs well when the vocabulary size is large and the sequence length is small